 5) Wall-hung newspaper rack

 You’ve finally managed to contain your sprawling mass of papers into a bunch of files.
 Problem: your desk is covered in files.
-Solution: make use of that empty wall space.
-Filing solutions don’t come niftier than this.
+Solution: make use of that empty wall space by buying and fitting a wall newspaper rack.

 Colour yourself motivated